Two Days on the Dingle Peninsula

 Dingle Harbor

 A visit to the harbor is a perfect way to get some time away from other tourists while you take in some views of Dingle Bay.
 There’s a lovely promenade to walk along with several benches if you’d like to sit and rest for a bit.
-This is also a great spot to catch the sunrise if you are an early riser.
-More on that in a bit.
+This is also a great spot to catch the sunrise if you’re an early riser.

 Another activity to do at the harbor is to take a cruise around the harbor.
 Several companies run boats out of the harbor with tours designed around your interests.